typemeta/funcj/json/readme.md

 }
 ```

-Meanwhile, to parse some JSON text back into the model representation, use `JsonParser`:
+Meanwhile, to parse some JSON text back into the model representation, use `JsonParser.parse`:

 ```java
 JSValue res = JsonParser.parse(text).getOrThrow();